memfault/interrupt/_drafts/unit-test-mocking.md

 This is likely a system that most embedded engineers have either built or worked with.

-Below is a diagram of each piece in the system mentioned above.
+Below is a diagram of our unit test stack, which looks similar to a real device's end-to-end stack except for the fake NOR flash at the bottom.

 ![](/img/unit-testing-mocking/diagram.png)